Energy in Laos: Xayaburi Dam

 The US$3.8 billion (£2.4bn) proposed hydroelectric Xayaburi Dam has caused tension among Mekong region countries: Laos, Vietnam, Cambodia, and Thailand.
 In April 2012 a contract was signed for a Thai company, C H Karnchang, to build the dam.
 The Lao government has pledged to resolve the environmental issues.
 The government says two big issues—fish migration and sediment flow—will be addressed.
-Critics say the hydro-electric dam project at Xayaburi would harm the river's eco-system.
+Critics say the hydro-electric dam project at Xayaburi would harm the river's ecosystem.

 Finnish engineering firm Pöyry supported the Lao government's hydropower construction proposal by arguing that no international agreement is needed.
 Pöyry Engineering in 2012 supported the Xayabar hydropower plant that was opposed by Cambodia, Vietnam and non-governmental organisations.
 Pöyry admitted it had not assessed all environmental risks (fish, ecosystem).
-According to Pöyry they have no responsibility for their reports: Olemme pelkkä konsultti ('We only consult') it said in June 2012.
+Pöyry stated they are only consultants and take no responsibility for their reports.

-The aim was to supply electricity mainly to Thailand by a Thai company and to provide export income to the government of Laos.
+The aim was to supply electricity mainly to Thailand by a Thai company and to provide export income for the government of Laos.
 However, the Mekong River Commission recommended suspending the project.
-According to Finnish media, the Finnish government is among the main financiers of the river commission.
+According to Finnish media, the Finnish government is among the main funders of the river commission.
 As of 2012, the Mekong River downstream is free of dams.
 Approximately 60 million people live in the area in Laos, Vietnam, and Cambodia.
 U.S. Secretary of State Hillary Clinton visiting the ASEAN countries in July 2012, demanded environmental investigations of the project.
 During her visit, the Lao government made the first official announcement of project cancellation.